Jnolley/Sepsis_Project/README.md

 the OpenMRS backend&nbsp;(`rest_backend`), an implementation of the Sepsis determination algorithm&nbsp;(`sepsis`), and a command-line interface&nbsp;(`cli`):

-1. The `rest_backend` package mostly contains classes for representing OpenMRS types locally:
+1. The `rest_connector` package mostly contains classes for representing OpenMRS types locally:

+	*   `PatientRecord.java`
+	*   `ObservationRecord.java`

+	An additional file connects the program to the online server and pulls the
+	data:

+	*   `RestConnection.java`

+2. The `sepsis` package contains multiple files:

-	*   `Clinic.java`
+ 	*   `SepsisDetermination.java`
-	*   `Patient.java`
+	*   `SepsisDeterminationApp.java`
-	*   `Medication.java`
+	*   `SepsisDeterminationAlgorithm.java`
 	*   `Concept.java`
 	*   `Observation.java`

-	An additional class handles observations that must be matched to each other:

-	*   `SimultaneousObservations.java`

-	And timestamp support within these classes is provided by an abstract
-    superclass:

-	*   `TimestampedObject.java`

-2. The `heart_failure` package contains a single entry point:

-    *   `HeartFailureAlgorithm.java`

-	The heart failure determination algorithm itself is implemented by several classes, which perform most of their computation at construction but can also act as return types:
+	The Sepsis determination algorithm itself is implemented by several classes, which perform most of their computation at construction but can also act as return types:

-	*   `OrganDysfunctionDetermination.java`
-	*   `MissingLabsDetermination.java`

-	Common determination codes are kept in an abstract superclass:

-	*   `Determination.java`

-	And evidence is in the form of observations falling inside or outside of certain reference ranges:

-	*    `ObservationInInterval.java`

-	These objects are in turn supported by a class for ranges:

-	*    `Interval.java`

-	As for medication data, it is to be loaded on demand, not preloaded, so the screening package provides an interface that a (frontend) medication data source must implement:

-	*   `MedicationDataSource.java`
+	*   `Concept.java`

-3. The `cli` package provides the main class:

-    *   `HeartFailureDeterminationApp.java`
+	*   `Observation.java`

-	which in turn uses command-line utility functions:
+	Sepsis determination algorithm calculates the determination from the values pulled from the openMRS database:

-	*   `CLI.java`
+	*    `SepsisDeterminationAlgorithm.java`

-	Major responsibilities, such as asking the user for medication data or formatting the final report, are delegated to separate classes:
+	The SepsisDetermination file conatains the code creates the enumerated types to be output to support the algorithm :

-	*   `MedicationQuestioner.java`
+	*   `SepsisDetermination.java`

+	Finally the SepsisDeterminationApp contains the code that interacts with the user and gets the values that are not gotten from the OpenMRS database This is the file that makes the text boxes pop up and prompts the user for the necessary data :

-	*   `Report.java`
+	*   `SepsisDetermination.java`

-Finally, while not code per se, internationalization data for the command-line interface is kept in `HeartFailure.properties` inside the `resources` folder.

 ## Testing  & Test Results

-The heart failure determination app has been verified with automated unit tests of the ACME heart failure determination algorithm and manual system tests of the app as a whole.
+The sepsis determination app has been verified with automated unit tests of the sepsis determination algorithm and manual system tests of the app as a whole.
 Both types of tests were designed using the specifications provided to derive categories and partitions to support category-partition testing.
 The test suites were then augmented to achieve 100% code coverage.
-The categories and partitions chosen are documented in a separate file we created called `test_design.md`, which is in the `documentation` folder.
+The manual tests are documented in separate files we created called `Manual Tests`, which is in the `documentation` folder.

-Unit tests are available in three classes in the `test` folder:
+Unit tests are available in the classes in the `test` folder:

-*   `HeartFailureTest.java`
-*   `OrganDysfunctionDeterminationTest.java`
-*   `MissingLabsDeterminationTest.java`
+*   `SepsisDeterminationAlgorithmTest.java`

 The unit tests require JUnit 4.

-System tests are documented as Markdown in the `system_tests` folder.
+Manual tests are documented as Markdown in the `Manual Tests` folder.
 Each test
 includes:

 *   The steps necessary to reset the test environment (i.e., the OpenMRS